Cold Plasma for Pressure Ulcers: Revolutionary Treatment for Non-Healing Wounds

 Read more

-Cold plasma for pressure ulcers offers significant advantages over traditional treatment approaches.
-Unlike debridement procedures that can be painful and remove healthy tissue, cold plasma selectively targets pathological processes while preserving healthy structures[11].
+Cold plasma for pressure ulcers offers several distinct advantages over traditional treatment approaches.
+Unlike debridement procedures that can be painful and may remove healthy tissue along with damaged areas, cold plasma selectively targets pathological processes while preserving healthy tissue[11].

 Read more

-The technology's antimicrobial effects prove particularly valuable where infection control remains crucial.
-Traditional antibiotic treatments face challenges with biofilm formation and resistant organisms.
-Cold plasma penetrates biofilms and eliminates bacteria without promoting antibiotic resistance[13].
+The technology's antimicrobial effects are particularly valuable in pressure ulcer care, where infection control is crucial.
+Traditional antibiotic treatments may be less effective due to biofilm formation and the presence of resistant organisms.
+Cold plasma can penetrate biofilms and eliminate bacteria without promoting antibiotic resistance.

 Read more